ScilifelabDataCentre/swedgene/hugo/content/add_genome/recommendations_for_making_data_public.md

 - For more information on the FAIR principles, we recommend <a href="https://data-guidelines.scilifelab.se/topics/fair-principles/ ">this page</a> from SciLifeLab.

 Below we list three recommendations of how to share research data in a manner that follows the FAIR principles and facilitates the integration with the Genome Portal.
-For recommendations for the file formats that can be used for displaying data on the Genome Portal, please see this  <a href="/add_genome/recommendations_for_file_formats">page</a>.
+For information relating to the data files themselves, please also see the <a href="/add_genome/recommendations_for_file_formats"> recommendations for file formats</a> for displaying data on the Genome Portal.

 #### Recommendations